okisoftware/okic-payment-gateway/README.md

 }
 ```

-## Listen transactions status from OKIC Blockchain Socket Server
+## Listen to transactions status from OKIC Blockchain Socket Server

-The previous examples are only first step to complete payment with OKIC.
+The previous examples are only the first step to completing payment with OKIC.
-You have to listen OKIC Blockchain Socket Server for transaction validation status.
+You have to listen to the OKIC Blockchain Socket Server for transaction validation status.
 To achieve that you can use _socket.io-client_ on your server.

 **You can use only one Business and verified OKIC account for the merchant services.**